gauravmnjwr/pdf-page-extractor/README.md

 - Create a new PDF based on the selected pages
 - Download the newly created PDF

-## Technologies Used

-- Frontend: React (with any preferred framework)
-- Backend: Node.js (with any preferred framework)
-- PDF Processing Library: (Specify the library used for PDF processing)

 ## Getting Started

 ### Prerequisites